-Full: after the delay time for RF envelope shaping, the Transmit/Receive switch is set to "Receive" shortly after key-up.
+OFF: indicates Full QSK mode.
+After the delay time for RF envelope shaping, the Transmit/Receive switch is set to "Receive" shortly after key-up.
 In this way, you will hear the other station (or any QRM, QRN etc) transmitting in between the dits and dahs of your own transmissions.
 Many experienced operators like to be able to have a feel for what is happening on the band, in between their key-downs.
 In some ways you feel like you are listening to your own sidetone audio as just another signal on the band, and you can still hear other signals too.

-Semi: After key-up, there is a delay before the Transmit/Receive switch is set back to "Receive" mode.
+ON: Semi-QSK mode is enabled.
+After key-up, there is a delay before the Transmit/Receive switch is set back to "Receive" mode.
 The receiver is therefore kept muted during your whole CW transmission, not listening to the band in between your transmitted symbols.
 Many operators prefer to avoid the distraction of hearing the band between their dits and dahs.
 In Semi-QSK mode the Transmit/Receive switch is set back to "Receive" only after a suitable delay (of 8 dit lengths), long enough to occur only at the end of the transmission.